mbruel/nzbCheck/README.md

 # nzbCheck
-command line tool to check nzb files by fetching the headers of each Article using the [Nntp Stat command](https://tools.ietf.org/html/rfc3977#section-6.2.4)
+command line tool to check nzb files.
+First inside the nzb to see if each files has the expected number of Articles, then we check their availability on Usenet using the NNTP Stat command.
+Implemented in C++11/Qt5, nzbCheck is released for Linux, Windows, MacOS and RPI.

 /!\ It is only checking if the Articles are available, there is no CRC check => some of them might be corrupted /!\